-IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed this Protocol.
+IN WITNESS WHEREOF, the undersigned, being duly authorised thereto by their respective Governments, have signed this Protocol.

-DONE at Lisbon this 26th day of January, 2001 in duplicate in the English and Portuguese languages, both texts being equally authentic.
+Done in duplicate at Morocco this 26th day of October 2001 in the Arabic and English languages, both texts being equally authentic.
+In case of divergence of interpretation, the English text shall prevail.